skyrich62/load-n-go-calc/README.md

     var variableName;

 Variables may be used without being defined, (in which case, they are implicitly defined.)
+Variable names start with a letter and may be followed by any number of letters and/or digits, (as in C or C++).
+Variable names are case sensitive.

 ## Loop-statements have two forms:
 ### Top test loop statements have the form:

-    loop while expression Compound-statement
+    loop while (expression) Compound-statement
-    loop until expression Compound-statement
+    loop until (expression) Compound-statement

 ### Bottom test loop statements have the form:

-    loop Compound-statement while expression
+    loop Compound-statement while (expression)
-    loop Compound-statement until expression
+    loop Compound-statement until (expression)

 If the loop-statement contains a "while" clause, the loop will continue as long as the expression evalutates to a non-zero value.
 If the loop-statement contains an "until" clause, the loop will continue until the expression evaluates to a non-zero value.
-Top-test loops will never iterate, bottom-test loop statements will always iterate at least once.
+Top-test loops may never iterate, bottom-test loop statements will always iterate at least once.

+In all cases, the expression to evaluate must be enclosed in parentheses.

 ## Exit-statements have the form: